 Subject Vison

-A high-quality computing education equips pupils to use computational thinking and creativity to understand and change the world.
+A high-quality computing education equips students to use computational thinking and creativity to understand and change the world.
 Computing has deep links with mathematics, science, and design and technology, and provides insights into computer systems and how technology is used around them.

 By the time our pupils leave us for high school they will have the necessary skills to support their pathways through an ICT or Computing GCSE.
 We provide a solid grounding to ensure they will have the necessary transferable skills to contribute to any of their future learning and employment.